diskoverdata/diskover-docs/source_files/user_file_actions.md

   - If you want to copy all the paths in the results pane, you don't even have to select anything, just click the **Copy** button.
   - If you want to copy a block of paths, select the first line item, hold the SHIFT key, and click on the last line item.
   - If you want to copy random lines, hold the CTRL button for Windows or COMMAND for Mac, and select the desired lines.

+G) You can launch file actions from the live view.

 <p id="file_action_glim"></p>